Stanley C. Norton

 Stanley Cook Norton (19 November 1894 – 4 April 1978), was an American naval officer who served during World War II and reached the rank of Rear Admiral in the United States Navy.

 Early life and education

-Stanley Cook Norton was born November 19, 1894 in Falmouth, Maine to Frank K. and Flora Norton (née Cook).
+Stanley Cook Norton was born November 19, 1894, in Falmouth, Maine, to Frank K. and Flora Norton (née Cook).

 Military career

 In 1914 he was accepted to the United States Naval Academy as a midshipman.
 While at the academy, Norton participated both football and basketball.
 "On March 4, 1917, the U.S. Congress authorized the academy to reduce its four-year program to graduating and to commissioning new Navy and Marine Corps officers in three years."
-Because of this authorisation, Norton and the rest of the class of 1918 graduated June 28, 1917.
+Because of this authorization, Norton and the rest of the class of 1918 graduated June 28, 1917.